forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Times of India <https://timesofindia.indiatimes.com/world/europe> // owned by The Times Group an Indian media conglomerate headquartered in Mumbai, Maharashtra which in turn is owned by the Sahu Jain family.
 * The Indian Express <https://indianexpress.com> // owned by the Indian Express Group which in turn is owned by Viveck Goenka

+### Resources Switzerland
+Newspapers from Switzerland (in German, sometimes read as printed version, as available): NZZ <https://www.nzz.ch> (analyses e.g. on electronic warfare) (NZZ-Mediengruppe), Blick <https://www.blick.ch> (owned by a joint venture of Ringier AG and Axel Springer SE // Axel Springer SE also owns/is involved in DieWelt, Bild and more media, see <https://en.wikipedia.org/wiki/Axel_Springer_SE>), Tagesanzeiger <https://www.tagesanzeiger.ch> and 20min <https://www.20min.ch> (news-tickers) (both owned by TX Group AG which in turn is family owned), SRF <https://www.srf.ch>, Luzerner Zeitung (owned by CH Media AG)

 ### Resources on the Military Situation
 * Institute for the Study of War. <https://www.understandingwar.org/> // US based
-* 'Jomini of the West' on Twitter: <https://twitter.com/JominiW> // US based
+* 'Jomini of the West' on Twitter: <https://twitter.com/JominiW> // based in Maryland, US; Twitter description (as of 3107): "Polemologist writer and speaker on all things related to human conflict. #Fortuna Podcast; discussions on waging peace, surviving war, and the fate of Humankind"